AngeloDamante/arm-manipulator-5dof/README.md

-# Arm Manipulator 6 DOF Control with Arduino and Simulink
+# Arm Manipulator 5 DOF Control with Arduino and Simulink
-Implementation of Arm Manipulator 6 DOF with Simulink, Stateflow for Arduino.
+Implementation of Arm Manipulator 5 DOF with Simulink, Stateflow for Arduino.
+The goal of this project is design and

 ### Requirements
 ```